sagefy/sagefy/gh-pages/f_planning/sequencer.md

 - _Definition_ - How likely is the learner to respond to the given card well?
 (Only applies to assessment cards.)
 - _When_ - Selecting the next card.
 Assessing Learner-Unit Ability.
 - _Factors_ - Learner-unit ability, card difficulty, guess, slip.
 - _Formula_ - ???
+(Basically, IRT.)

-**Learner-Unit Ability**
+**Learner-Unit Ability [!!!]**

 - _Definition_ - How likely is the learner to respond well to a typical card within the unit?
-- _When_ - **Primary parameter**.
-Diagnostic assessment.
+- _When_ - Diagnostic assessment.
 When to change units.
 When unit is complete.
 When to review.
 Forming completion tree.
-- _Factors_ - Prior, response, learner-card ability, guess, slip.
+- _Factors_ - Prior, response, learner-card ability, card difficulty, guess, slip.
 - _Formula_ - ???
+(Basically, BKT.)

 **Learner-Set Ability**

 - _Definition_ - How well does the learner know the set?
-Measured as the average of the unit efficacies for the units defined as part of the set.
 - _When_ - Searching for sets.
 Time to complete estimates.
 - _Factors_ - Learner-unit ability.
-- _Formula_ - ???
+- _Formula_ - sum(learner-unit ability) / count(units)  [V2: Use probability distribution]

 **Card Quality**

 - _Definition_ - How much is the card is likely to improve the typical learner's ability?
 - _When_ - Selecting the next card.
-- _Factors_ - ???
+- _Factors_ - Prior, learner-unit ability, unit learning curve (difficulty), time.
 - _Formula_ - ???
+(Look for significant changes in the learning acceleration.)

 **Unit Quality**

 - _Definition_ - How likely is the typical learner to gain significant ability within this unit?
 - _When_ - Computing set quality.
-- _Factors_ - ???
+- _Factors_ - Learner-unit ability.
-- _Formula_ - ???
+- _Formula_ - sum(learner-unit ability per learner) / count(learners engaged)  [V2: Use probability distribution]

 **Set Quality**

 - _Definition_ - How likely is the typical learner to gain significant ability within this set?
-Measured as the average of the unit qualities for units defined as part of the set.
 - _When_ - Searching for a sets.
-- _Factors_ - ???
+- _Factors_ - Unit quality.
-- _Formula_ - ???
+- _Formula_ - sum(unit quality per unit) / count(units)  [V2: Use probability distribution]

 **Card Difficulty**

 - _Definition_ - How likely is the typical learner to answer well?
 (Only applies to assessment cards.)
 - _When_ - Computing learner-unit ability.
 Selecting the next card.
-- _Factors_ - Learner-unit ability, guess, slip.
+- _Factors_ - Prior, response, learner-unit ability, guess, slip.
 - _Formula_ - ???
+(A simple method would be a percentage of good answers.)

+**Card Guess**

+- _Definition_ -  How likely is the typical learner, without ability, to randomly guess towards a good answer?
+(Only applies to assessment cards.)
+- _When_ - ???
+- _Factors_ - Prior, ???
+- _Formula_ - ???
+(Contextual... one right answer in many wrongs is likely a guess.)

+**Card Slip**

+- _Definition_ - How likely is the typical learner, with ability, to answer poorly?
+(Only applies to assessment cards.)
+- _When_ - ???
+- _Factors_ - Prior, ???
+- _Formula_ - ???
+(Contextual... one wrong answer in many rights is likely a slip.)

 **Unit Difficulty**

 - _Definition_ - How difficult is it for a typical learner to gain proficiency?
 A function of time.
 - _When_ - Time to complete estimates.
-- _Factors_ - ???
+- _Factors_ - Prior, time, ???
+(Typical learning curve.)
 - _Formula_ - ???
+(Should reflect a learning curve.)

 **Set Difficulty**

 - _Definition_ - How difficult is it for a typical learner to gain proficiency?
-A function of time.
-Measured as the sum of unit difficulty for units defined as part of the set.
 - _When_ - Time to complete estimates.
+- _Factors_ - Unit difficulty.
+- _Formula_ - sum(unit difficulty per unit)  [V2: Use probability distribution]

+**Unit Retention**

+- _Definition_ - How quickly will a learner forget?
+(Should degrade learner-unit ability's confidence over time.)
+- _When_ - Review.
 - _Factors_ - ???
 - _Formula_ - ???
+(Forgetting curve...)

 Flow
 ----